Extravenger/OSEPlayground/README.md

-Just a bunch of tools built/gathered along the OSEP course, it's time to prepare for the battle.
 > [!NOTE]
 > Some of the tools in this repository weren't built by me; I just wanted to gather them in one place.